 Having confirmed the diagnosis, a good psychiatrist would use a combined approach to treatment to give the patient the best optimised results.
 A behavioural approach would always be necessary and often parent training with regards to how best to support the child with the disability would be taught as well.
 A good psychiatrist dealing with children would also liaise with the school to help them understand the child’s situation and help them make necessary provisions to optimise the child’s learning environment.

-A supplement such as Vayarin may be useful in some cases.
+A supplement such as Vayarin / V-Rin may be useful in some cases.
+Vayarin is an all natural supplement made from krill extract which has clinical evidence that it improves ADHD symptoms.
+Vayarin / V-Rin typically also has no side effects unless there is an allergy to seafood.
 Medications such as Ritalin or Concerta would also be needed in other cases.
 Your psychiatrist would discuss the pros and cons of medication with you if necessary, but the final decision as to whether to start or continue medications would still remain with you.

 ADHD is a common condition but one that carries serious long-term consequences if left unchecked.
 Besides academic problems, it’s perhaps the serious emotional and social issues of poor impulse control that lead to low self-esteem and loss of confidence that are more troubling.
 On the other hand, ADHD can be easy to treat once identified and this can set your child or yourself (if you are an adult sufferer) up for a much more successful and happy future.